 Nicole Kawaako

-In July 2024, Nicole began working as a junior software project manager at The Dojo Hub, an innovation hub in Uganda, where she served until February 2025.
-Her role was to collaborate with stakeholders and work closely with a team of developers to build a fully functional Agri-Energy mobile application, now available on the Google Play Store.
-Nicole has also undertaken solar systems design and installation training with the Centre for Research in Energy and Energy Conservation (CREEC) under the Integration of On-Grid and Off-Grid Decentralized Renewable Energy Systems Project in Uganda.
+Until February 2025, she was a junior software project manager at The Dojo Hub, an innovation hub, where she collaborated with stakeholders and developers to build a fully functional AgriEnergy mobile application, available on the Google Play Store.
+Nicole has previously undertaken solar systems design and installation training with the Centre for Research in Energy and Energy Conservation (CREEC) under the Integration of On-Grid and Off-Grid Decentralized Renewable Energy Systems Project in Uganda.

 Publication

-Implementation of a Unified Power Flow Controller for two interconnected solar mini-grids” IEEE PES/IAS PowerAfrica Conference 2024, Johannesburg, South Africa, IEEE Xplore digital library
+Implementation of a Unified Power Flow Controller for two interconnected solar mini-grids,” IEEE PES/IAS PowerAfrica Conference 2024, Johannesburg, South Africa, IEEE Xplore digital library